-Diego Maradona's entire persona as a player and person was probably captured in that fateful match against England in the 1986 World Cup.
-A cunning genius, the Argentine maestro, left the English defence in knots to score the greatest World Cup goal of all time.
+Diego Maradona's entire persona as a player and person was probably captured in that fateful match against England at the 1986 World Cup.
+A cunning genius, the Argentine maestro, left the English defense in knots to score the greatest goals of all time.

 "Maradona, turns like a little eel and comes away from trouble, little squat man... comes inside Butcher and leaves him for dead, outside Fenwick and leaves him for dead, and puts the ball away... and that is why Maradona is the greatest player in the world." —Bryon Butler BBC Radio commentary on Maradona's second goal against England in the 1986 World Cup